rahulrdate/devops-naive/jenkins/jenkins.md

   - Java
   - Web Browser

-The simplest way to run Jenkins is using war file.
-  - Not to worry about configuration

-  - You know where your Jenkins related files and directories are.

 ---

 #### Download Jenkins war

+The simplest way to run Jenkins is using war file.

 - Download stable Jenkins war

 > `wget http://mirrors.jenkins.io/war-stable/latest/jenkins.war`

+---

 #### Run `jenkins.war` using Java
 - Run Jenkins with logs on your console.

 > `java -jar jenkins.war`

-- We can specify JENKINS_HOME, RAM, PORT_NUMBER of our choice using
+- We can specify `JENKINS_HOME, RAM, PORT_NUMBER` of our choice using

-> `export JENKINS_HOME=/home/devops/jenkins_home; nohup java -Xms256m -Xmx1024m -jar jenkins.war --httpPort=6040 &`
+> `export JENKINS_HOME=/home/$USER/jenkins_home; nohup java -Xms256m -Xmx1024m -jar jenkins.war --httpPort=6040 &`

 In above command

 - We have set `JENKINS_HOME`
-Location where all your Jenkins files resides, it is `/home/devops/.jenkins` by default.
+location where all Jenkins files resides, it is `/home/$USER/.jenkins` by default.

 - `nohup` will direct all your output to nohup.out